If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Looks like: Hummus

-This is the result of feeding your baby formula, either as her full diet or as a supplement to breast milk.
+This is the result of feeding your baby infant formula, either as their full diet or as a supplement to breast milk.

 There is no need to worry.
 Your baby's stool is normal and healthy.